vasilakisfil/Introspected-REST/README.md

 ## Conclusion
 We are not giving a solution here.
 We are giving food for thought.

+We are not giving a solution here.
+We are giving food for thought.

 We see that people fail to understand the full extend of Roy's initial `REST` model and what is happening is that